 3. Substantial major gifts to Regis University Archives and Special Collections [gifts over $5,000.000] will be handled by the Dean of the Library and the Archivist in concert with University Relations.

 4. Gifts accepted by the Dean of the Library and/or the Archivist will be acknowledged by a Gift Receipt.

 5. The Archives and Special Collections will provide a secure and stable enviromnent for the materials and will house, organize, describe, and maintain them in accordance with accepted archival principles and procedures to ensure both preservation and accessibility to researchers, faculty, students, and alumni.
 All archival materials and collections are preserved in a climate-conrolled environment.

 6. All archival collections will be available to all qualified researchers on equal terms of access.
 Any restrictions of access requested by the donor for reasons of confidentiality must be noted on the Gift Receipt and agreed to by the Dean of the Library and/or the Archivist.

 7. Materials which are determined to have no permanent value, historical interest, or are surplus to the needs of Regis University or Loretto Heights College will be discarded, or, returned to the donor, if indicated on the Gift Receipt.

-Regis University Archives and Special Collections is located on the fourth floor of Regis University Library.
-The collections do not circulate and may be accessed only in the Reading Room.
-Please contact Archives and Special Collections at 303.964.3612 or email email@example.com with any questions.
+Regis University Archives and Special Collections do not circulate and may be accessed only in the library, by appointment.
+Patrons that have not set an appointment are not guaranteed consultation with the archivist.
+Please contact Archives and Special Collections at 303.458.4128 or email email@example.com with any questions.